Blog

 Calculating Lifetime Customer Value

-Obviously, the cost of losing a customer isn’t as simple as the loss of one particular sale or the associated make-good.
-You have to assume that had that customer had a positive experience – both with your product/service and with your customer service team – they would have continued to buy from you and recommend your brand to others.
+Obviously, the full impact of losing customers isn’t as simple as the loss of one particular sale or the associated make-good.
+You have to assume that if that customer had a positive experience – both with your product/service and with your customer service team – they would have continued to buy from you and recommend your brand to others.

-According to research, only 42% of companies are able to accurately measure lifetime customer value.
-This is a knowledge gap that prevents companies from comprehensively understanding the impact of a single customer on their revenue, and, in turn, how their customer experience impacts the company’s success.
+While companies are increasingly tracking customer lifetime value (LTV), the accuracy of the key metric still often falls short.
+There’s a knowledge gap that prevents companies from comprehensively understanding the impact of a single customer on their revenue and, in turn, how their customer experience impacts the company’s success.

-The LVT calculation can play an important role in determining the ROI of your customer care team, and specifically, the customer save team.
+The LTV calculation can play an important role in determining the ROI of your customer care team and specifically, the customer save team.
+Of course, the effects of a customer loss can extend far beyond those that are simple to quantify.

 The Cost of Customer Retention vs Acquisition

-It’s common knowledge that it can cost five times as much to acquire new customers versus retaining existing ones – and 70% of surveyed companies agree it’s cheaper to retain.
-Acquisition costs are seen in sales efforts, marketing, and advertising as well as customer onboarding, but it’s retention that appears to gain the most profit in return; a mere 5% increase in retention rates can garner 25-95% extra profit.
+It’s a widely cited fact that it can cost 5-6 times as much to acquire new customers versus retaining existing ones.
+Acquisition costs are seen in sales efforts, marketing, and advertising as well as customer onboarding, so it’s retention that appears to gain the most profit in return.
+Many experts cite the Pareto Principle: 80% of outcomes result from 20% of causes; namely, 80% of value generation stems from a core group of existing customers.

 How do these statistics help us determine the cost of losing a customer?
 At its most basic, every lost customer creates the need to acquire a new one.
 And, as we can see, acquiring those “replacements” can get expensive.